Edward Herbert, 1st Baron Herbert of Cherbury: Family

 Herbert left two sons, Richard (c.
 1600 – 1655), who succeeded him as 2nd Lord Herbert of Cherbury, and Edward.
 Richard's sons, Edward Herbert (died 1678) and Henry Herbert (died 1691), each succeeded to the title, after which it became extinct.
 It was revived in 1694 when Henry Herbert (1654–1709), son of Sir Henry Herbert (1594–1673), last surviving brother of the 1st Lord Herbert, was created Lord Herbert of Cherbury.
 Lord Herbert's cousin and namesake, Sir Edward Herbert, was also a prominent figure in the English Civil War.

 De Veritate

 Herbert's major work is the De Veritate, prout distinguitur a revelatione, a verisimili, a possibili, et a falso (On Truth, as It Is Distinguished from Revelation, the Probable, the Possible, and the False).
 He published it on the advice of Grotius.

 In the De Veritate, Herbert produced the first purely metaphysical treatise, written by an Englishman.
 Herbert's real claim to fame is as "the father of English Deism".
-The common notions of religion are the famous five articles, which became the charter of the English deists.
+Herbert's common notions of religion are the famous five articles, which became the charter of the English deists.
 Charles Blount, in particular, acted as a publicist for Herbert's idea.

-It has been placed on the index of forbidden books of the Catholic Church.
+De Veritate has been placed on the index of forbidden books of the Catholic Church.